amandah6/chain-timer/README.md

 `chain-timer.sh: line 42:  7261 Killed: 9               start_timer $i`

 This can be safely ignored, it happens because each timer process is killed to move onto the next one.
-In the future I will implement a way to suppress such messages, but it doesn't impact the functioinality of the program so for now I will leave it.
+In the future I will implement a way to suppress such messages, but it doesn't impact the functionality of the program so for now I will leave it.

 ## How to use